edsu/inkdroid.org/_posts/2026-03-16-seeing-the-web.md

 1. testing what happens when instructing the crawl to collect (instead of skip) pages that are off site
 2. testing what happens with more dynamic content, and how much to wait for pages to render
-3. try to understand why sometimes truncated results come back
+3. trying to understand why truncated results come back sometimes, and if there are any signals for identifying when it is happening.
 4. explore whether Cloudflare will lean on cached content for concurrent requests for the same content

-This last point is surprising: that Cloudlflare isn't using its web cache as a way to deliver content from the web that hasn't changed since the last time it fetched it.
+This last point is surprising: why isn't Cloudlflare using its caching infrasteucture as a way of delivering crawled content faster and with fewer resources?
+Maybe this would require a more significant investment on their part, and they are waiting to see if people start using it first?

 PS.
 If you are curious the Marimo notebook I was using for some of the analysis can be found [here](https://github.com/edsu/cloudflare-crawl/blob/main/analysis/analysis.py).